123inkt/symfony-validation-shorthand/README.md

             return $rules;
         }
     }

-Register all `ValidatedRequest` classes as services in Symfony's `services.yaml`
+Register all `ValidatedRequest` classes as service in Symfony's `services.yaml`

     Your\Namespace\ValidatedRequest\:
         'resources': 'src/ValidatedRequest/*'